-20.1 Audit and Risk Committee Members

-This Agenda item is confidential information for the purpose of section 3(1) of the Local Government Act 2020:

-- 1. Because it contains personal information, being information which if released would result in the unreasonable disclosure of information about any person or their personal affairs (section 3(1)(f)); - 2.
-This ground applies because the Agenda Item concerns personal information about potential committee members that would, if prematurely released, compromise Council's position in relation to the requirement to comply with the Privacy and Data Protection Act 2014.

-20.2 C264-2020 Supply of Plant and Equipment (Panel Contract) Contract Extension

-This Agenda item is confidential information for the purpose of section 3(1) of the Local Government Act 2020:
+20.1 Audit and Risk Committee Members genda item is confidential information for the purpose of section 3(1) of the Government Act 2020: ۱ ۱ Because it contains personal information, being information which if released would result in the unreasonable disclosure of information about any person or their personal affairs (section $3(1)(f)$ ); 2.
+This ground applies because the Agenda Item concerns personal information about employees that would, if prematurely released, compromise Council's position in relation to the requirement to comply with the Privacy and Data Protection Act 2014 .
+20.2 C264-2020 Supply of Plant and Equipment (Panel Contract) Contract Extension genda item is confidential information for the purpose of section 3(1) of the Government Act 2020: Because it is Council business information, being information that would prejudice Council's position in commercial negotiations if prematurely released (section 3(1)(a)); and 2.
+This ground applies because the Agenda Item concerns the progress of ongoing contractual negotiations that would, if prematurely released, diminish the strength of Council's position in those negotiations.
+20.3 Variation in Contract, Affordable Housing - Woomelang genda item is confidential information for the purpose of section 3(1) of the Government Act 2020:

-- 1. Because it is Council business information, being information that would prejudice Council's position in commercial negotiations if prematurely released (section 3(1)(a)); and - 2.
+- Because it is Council business information, being information that would prejudice Council's position in commercial negotiations if prematurely released (section 3(1)(a)); and - 2.
 This ground applies because the Agenda Item concerns the progress of ongoing contractual negotiations that would, if prematurely released, diminish the strength of Council's position in those negotiations.